How to Change Spectrum WiFi Name and Password

 6

-Change Wi-Fi Network Name & Password
+Change Wi-Fi Password and Network Name

 Now, change your SSID and the password to whatever you like.
 Once done, press the “Apply” button, return back to the main page, and follow the same procedure for the 5.0GHz band.